Understanding the Ukraine Permission Extension (UPE) Scheme

 Your digital status will be viewable in your UKVI account.

-Always check that your eVisa is linked to your current passport before traveling abroad.
+Always check that your eVisa is linked to your current passport before travelling abroad.

 Updating Your Details